 Whichever company you choose to purchase from, ensure that they have a Certificate of Analysis (COA) for each batch of product.
 This is crucial in the purchasing of CBD oil since it proves that the product meets regulated specifications.
 A COA is used for the quality control of the CBD product.
 If a company doesn’t have this for public viewing, then you should be skeptical if they are a legitimate seller of CBD products.

 At Peace River, we ensure that all of our products have a Certificate of Analysis.
-Whenever a new batch of CBD oil is made, our COA is up-to-date on all of the products we are selling.
+Whenever a new batch of CBD oil is made, our COA is updated on all of the products we are selling.
 We even have a collection of COAs that you can access by scanning your product’s container QR code to quickly find your product’s exact COA.

 If you feel that CBD is right for you, we sell several products with high levels of premium CBD for the purest CBD products and for the maximum retention of the plant’s terpenes and other essential oils.
 We use CO2 extraction methods for the purest CBD products.
 Peace River is the only company on the market that sells high-quality CBD oil for the lowest, cost-plus pricing and passes those savings along to you.
 Visit our store to find the CBD product that’s right for you.